Less would have been more...

 Indirect GHG emissions of the fuels recorded in Scope 2, which arise in their upstream chain (raw material extraction, production, storage, transport).

-Total transport distance (sea-going ship and truck) of the goods delivered in 2018 (from the production site to the customer's factory gate).
+Total transport distance (sea-going ship, barge, truck, airplane) of the goods delivered in 2019 (from the production site to the customer's factory gate).

-You can find our entire 2018 greenhouse gas balance sheet with all associated sources here (PDF).
+You can find our entire 2019 carbon footprint with all associated sources and emission factors here>.

 - Relevance: Identification of all major emission sources within the organisational and operational system boundaries of the company.